Guardian Holdings Limited

 Guardian Holdings Limited is a conglomerate of insurance and financial services companies in the Caribbean.
 Its headquarters are in Westmoorings, Trinidad and Tobago and its history goes back to 1847.
 At one time it was known as Standard Life and the company has since been rebranded under the name Guardian Group.

-Guardian Holdings Limited currently serves markets in 21 countries across the English and Dutch Caribbean, including Trinidad and Tobago, Barbados, Jamaica, Curacao, Aruba, St. Maarten, and Bonaire with their products and services being marketed throughout the Eastern Caribbean, the Bahamas, Cayman Islands, the US Virgin Islands, and Belize.
+Guardian Holdings Limited currently serves markets in 21 countries across the English and Dutch Caribbean, including Trinidad and Tobago, Barbados, Jamaica, Curaçao, Aruba, St. Maarten, and Bonaire with their products and services being marketed throughout the Eastern Caribbean, the Bahamas, Cayman Islands, the US Virgin Islands, and Belize.

 The company is listed on the Jamaica Stock Exchange and Trinidad & Tobago Stock Exchange under the name GHL.

 History

-Guardian Holdings Limited started in 1847 when Standard Life of Edinburgh, Scotland entered the market and started a branch office in Trinidad and Tobago.
-Overtime, Standard Life of Edinburgh closed operations and merged its Trinidad and Tobago portfolio with the portfolio of Jamaica Mutual Life Assurance Society on the 15th November, 1972.
+Guardian Holdings Limited started in 1847 when Standard Life of Edinburgh, Scotland entered the market and started a branch office in Trinidad.
+Over time, Standard Life of Edinburgh closed operations and merged its Trinidad and Tobago portfolio with the portfolio of Jamaica Mutual Life Assurance Society on the 15th November, 1972.

-Guardian Life of The Caribbean Limited was formed from this merger when the need for insurance companies to localise their operations came about, and this company was then incorporated on 30th December, 1980 and registered under the provisions of Insurance Act, 1980.
+Guardian Life of The Caribbean Limited was formed from this merger when the need for insurance companies to localise their operations came about, and this company was then incorporated on 30 December 1980 and registered under the provisions of Insurance Act, 1980.

 The company expanded over the years with the acquisition of majority shareholding in Crown Life (Caribbean) Limited in 1990, which was later merged with the operations of Guardian Life of The Caribbean Limited in January 1993.
-Through this acquisition, Guardian Holdings Limited was able to enter the Dutch Caribbean market of Curacao and Aruba.
+Through this acquisition, Guardian Holdings Limited was able to enter the Dutch Caribbean market of Curaçao and Aruba.